-San Bernardino Campus University Hall 329 909-537-5250 careercenter@csusb.edu as a CSUSB graduate student to take advantage of free workshops to develop professionally and personally.
+Palm Desert Campus IW - 102 909-537-8236 pdccareercenter@csusb.edu to develop professionally and personally.
 Your rigorous graduate program at CSUSB engages you in a rich academic experience and allows you to develop a high level of expertise.
 PREP prepares you to articulate how your academic expertise aligns with your personal and professional development.
 PREP offers you workshops, seminars, mixers, and activities based off of seven pilars as shown below: